jonnyspicer/tic-tac-go/README.md

 - Add functionality for two human players;
 - Add logic to computer moves (even simple heuristics like blocks if two in a row);
 - Refactor the board state to be a multidimensional array, which would make it less tedious to check if there's a winner;
-- Refactor the way winner and draw checking works (I completely forgot about draws until I'd finished the rest of the code, so it was tacked on at the end...);
+- Refactor the way winner and draw checking works (I completely forgot about draws until I'd finished the rest of the code, so it was tacked on at the end);
 - Abstract some of the functionality out of main(), at the moment it's doing more than one thing.